lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    | QSS3        | :math:`dx/dt` * , :math:`d^2x/dt^2` ** , :math:`d^3x/dt^3`| :math:`dz/dt` , :math:`d^2z/dt^2`, :math:`d^3z/dt^3`|
    +-------------+-----------------------------------------------------------+-----------------------------------------------------+

-This section introduces API of functions to be implenented in JModelica for an efficient implmentation of QSS.
+This section introduces API of functions to be provided by JModelica for an efficient implementation of QSS.
 We introduced some ``types`` which are used in the functions definitions.
-These types are used in the FMI specification.
+These ``types`` are used in the FMI specification.

 .. code:: c